top of page

 From the learnings of the Town Halls, we will create:

-• Owner Competency Toolkits & Workshops: Publicly available toolkits & custom workshops for FBH owners & decision-makers based on the learnings from the Town Hall.
+Publicly available resources & trainings for FBH owners & decision-makers based on the insights from the Town Halls

-We are seeking mission-aligned local city partners as well as sponsors who can enable this event series to be rolled out nationally.
-If you may be interested in working with us to host a Town Hall in your city, donating a venue, offering facilitation services, or supporting financially, we would love to talk to you!
+We are seeking grassroots city partners as well as financial sponsors who can enable this event series to be rolled out nationally.
+If you may be interested in working with us to host a Town Hall in your city, donating a venue, offering facilitation services, providing food & drink, or supporting financially, we would love to talk to you!

 Get the latest sent to your inbox